Safe Foods to Eat When Everything Upsets Your Gut

 > Good sources of carbohydrates: vegetables like leafy greens, pumpkin, carrot, green beans and zucchini; low carb fruits like berries, lemon, lime and kiwifruit..

-Don’t just try and manage symptoms forever
+Don’t just try TO manage symptoms forever

-I should know, as this my approach initially.
-I got so good at managing my symptoms, I didn’t realise my body was continuously breaking down more and more until the day I (metaphorically) fell off a cliff and diet was no longer a therapeutic option for me.
+I should know, as this was my approach initially.
+I got so good at managing my symptoms, I didn’t realize my body was continuously breaking down more and more until the day I (metaphorically) fell off a cliff and diet was no longer a therapeutic option for me.
 So learn from my mistakes.
 Don’t get so good at managing symptoms that you make it incredibly hard to regain your health once your body eventually falls apart.
-Take action to find and heal the root cause.
+Take action to find and heal the root cause/s.
 It really is the best way.